Trump claims credit for cheap gas. Experts say it's not so simple.

 The discussion about the benefits of lower gas prices also leaves unmentioned a collateral impact: Cheaper gas increases consumption and automobile emissions, adding to Earth-warming greenhouse gases, said Borenstein, the business professor.

-"Lower gas prices surely make people happy," said Borenstein.
+"Lower gas prices surely make people happy," Borenstein said.
 "But they also lead to more investment in low fuel economy cars and more driving.
-And that means even less progress on fighting climate change, which we know is largely man made."
+And that means even less progress on fighting climate change, which we know is largely man-made."